INNOMEGA/1_useful_linux_ubuntu_commandbox_commands/README.md

 client_max_body_size 2M;

-# Set the Java to a version that works better than 11
+# Set the Java to version 8 which works better than 11.06
 UPDATE/CORRECTION 20200511: 11.07 seems to be OK with Lucee 5.3.6-RC

 java -version